SixLabors/docs/articles/fonts/fontmetrics.md

 `FontDescription` tells you what a face is called. `FontMetrics` tells you how that face behaves.

-Use `FontMetrics` when you need inspection data that affects layout, glyph selection, decoration placement, variation support, or code-point coverage.
+Once you know what a font is, the next question is usually how it behaves. `FontMetrics` is where you inspect the measurements and coverage data that explain line spacing, decoration placement, variation support, and glyph availability.

 ### How to get `FontMetrics`